Hudaka/NNIA-project/README.md

 # Neural Networks Project

-* In this project we will be training a model for POS and for encoding the data BERT will be used
+* In this project we will be training a model for POS using BERT and for data encoding

 ## Table of Contents
 1. **Part I: Preprocessing data in CoNLL format**